 Panasonic eneloop Rechargeable Batteries

-Panasonic eneloop rechargeable batteries are an excellent choice for applications requiring reliability, high performance, long life, and eco-friendly batteries.
+Panasonic eneloop rechargeable batteries are an excellent choice for applications requiring reliability, high performance, long life, and eco-friendly batteries for use at home or in a green business.

-Eneloop batteries can be recharged up to 2,100 times, saving money on purchasing new batteries, and reducing waste of discarded used batteries.
+Eneloop batteries can be recharged up to 2,100 times, saving money on purchasing new batteries, saving resources and energy to manufacture new batteries, and reducing waste of discarded used batteries.

 Eneloop Everyday and Emergency Applications